ARE YOU READY FOR YOUR FIRST TRIP TO DELHI? Here are some things you should know!

 What to expect in Delhi

-New Delhi has a reputation for overwhelming first-time visitors, and yet millions of people fall in love with the city every year.
+New Delhi has a reputation for overwhelming first-time visitors, yet millions fall in love with the city every year.
 Many even choose to travel India solo, something I plan to do one day myself.

 If you haven’t been to India before, be prepared for Delhi’s vastness, the horrendous traffic, intense heat during the summer/monsoon season (April-August) and the large number of people who seem to want something from you.
 And despite the Prime Minister’s mission to clean up India, most Delhi neighborhoods are still extremely dirty.